Zamiell/stardew-valley/Min-Max_Guide.md

   - [Cherry Bomb](https://stardewvalleywiki.com/Cherry_Bomb) - Crafted with [Copper Ore](https://stardewvalleywiki.com/Copper_Ore).
 However, we need copper ore early on for crafting lots of [Furnaces](https://stardewvalleywiki.com/Furnace).
 Later on, we also need lots of copper ore for crafting lots of [Kegs](https://stardewvalleywiki.com/Keg).
   - [Bomb](https://stardewvalleywiki.com/Bomb) / [Explosive Ammo](https://stardewvalleywiki.com/Explosive_Ammo) - Crafted with [Iron Ore](https://stardewvalleywiki.com/Iron_Ore).
 However, we need iron ore early on for crafting lots of [Quality Sprinklers](https://stardewvalleywiki.com/Quality_Sprinkler).
 Later on, we also need lots of iron ore for crafting lots of [Kegs](https://stardewvalleywiki.com/Keg).
   - [Mega Bombs](https://stardewvalleywiki.com/Mega_Bomb) - Crafted with [Gold Ore](https://stardewvalleywiki.com/Iron_Ore) / [Void Essence](https://stardewvalleywiki.com/Void_Essence) / [Solar Essence](https://stardewvalleywiki.com/Solar_Essence).
 However, we need the gold ore for crafting lots of [Quality Sprinklers](https://stardewvalleywiki.com/Quality_Sprinkler) and [Crystalariums](https://stardewvalleywiki.com/Crystalarium).
 Additionally, you might want to build up to 100 Void Essence and Solar Essence to craft two [Iridium Bands](https://stardewvalleywiki.com/Iridium_Band).
-- On your first Skull Caverns runs, the idea will be to use the pickaxe for most things and to only use bombs for big clumps of rocks.
+- On your first couple Skull Cavern runs, the idea will be to use the pickaxe for most things and to only use bombs for big clumps of rocks.
 Once you get mining level 10 and start to sell Iridium Bars, you will transition to more liberal use of bombs.
 - Mega Bombs are nice early on in that you can save on precious coal.
 While Mega Bombs should be generally preferred, you should still use the other options, depending on the explosive size needed.
 This helps balance your ore expenditure.
 - Explosive Ammo is more efficient to craft than Bombs (since you get 5 explosive ammo per 5 iron ore + 2 coal versus 1 bomb per 4 iron ore + 1 coal).
 You want to transition to using Explosive Ammo fairly quickly, with the strategy on killing iridium nodes that are close to walls.
 It is worth it to spend 1 Explosive Ammo for 1 iridium node (since you save 4+ pickaxe swings).
 - Between spending coal directly on explosives and using coal to craft bars, you will quickly run out of coal.
 The profits from Iridium Bars should be spent on more coal as needed.